TUTORIAL: Three Ways to Attach Jointed Limbs

 Tip!
 Don't push the lock washer all the way to the bottom at first, adjust it so the arm or leg is tightly against the body, but not so tight you can't move it.

-If you can't find joints or safety eyes or you just don't want to use them, buttons and thread will work great as well.
-Make sure you use a very strong thread to attach the limbs – it will have to endure quite a bit of tension and can be difficult to mend, should it break.
-I have found cotton embroidery floss, nylon sewing thread (doubled or tripled) or fishing line work really well.
+If you can't find joints or safety eyes or you just don't want to use them, buttons and yarn will work great as well.
+If you are using a more delicate yarn (like alpaca for example) to make your toys, use something stronger like cotton to attach the limbs – it will have to endure quite a bit of tension and can be difficult to fix, should it break.

 Cut a length of yarn and draw it through the holes in the button.

-Put the button inside the limb, drawing the yarn tails through the fabric, placing it so the yarn ends are facing straight towards the body.
+Put the button inside the arm or leg and draw the yarn tails through the fabric, placing it so the yarn ends are facing straight toward the body.

 Place the other button inside the body, draw the yarn tails through the holes and knot them together.